melvyn9/agent-stack/README.md

 ```
 Each user = one isolated agent container.
 Each session ID = a conversation thread inside that same container.
-More details are provided in later sections.
+More details are provided in Sections 9–11.

 ## 7. Sending Chat Requests
 ```bash